 Sea Salt - Want to take these sunbutter cups to the next level?
 After placing the final chocolate layer, but before the chocolate has set, sprinkle some flakey sea salt on top.
 The extra salt helps to bring out the sweetness of all ingredients and takes them from delicious to mind-blowing!

 In a muffin tin, line with baking cups or spray with a light layer of oil.
 You can also make these in a silicone candy mold, in which case, you don’t need to prepare the molds.
 Set aside.

 Begin by melting your chocolate in the microwave.
 Start at 30 seconds and then go in 15 second intervals until the chocolate is almost melted.
 Remove it from the microwave and give it a good stir - the residual heat of the chocolate should melt it the rest of the way.

 In a small bowl, combine your sunbutter and sugar.
-If you are not allergic to corn, use confectioners sugar.
-If you are allergic to corn, I suggest date sugar or coconut sugar.
-But plain sugar will work as well.
 It’s optional to add a splash of vanilla extract if you have any but this is not totally necessary.

 Finally, top it off with chocolate until it’s fully covered.
 Pop it back in the freezer for about 20 minutes and then you can place in the fridge until ready to eat.

 To store these, I like to keep them in the fridge.
 The sun butter keeps better this way, not to mention I love a cold sun butter cup!

 Optional Sunbutter Cup Fillings